 Protect present and future generation from hazardous chemicals

-Currently, there are over 40,000 industrial chemicals in commerce worldwide and more than hundreds of new chemicals enter the market every year.
+Currently, there are over 350,000 chemicals and mixtures of chemicals registered for commercial production and use worldwide, up to three times as many as is commonly estimated (Environ.
+Sci.
+Technol.
+2020, DOI: 10.1021/acs.est.9b06379).
+More than hundreds of new chemicals enter the market every year.
 Far too few have been properly tested for safety.
 Particularly problematic are chemicals that end up in our environment, in water bodies, soil or air, in the food chain or in drinking water, or that accumulate in our bodies or other organisms.
 Hazardous chemicals, including polychlorinated biphenyls (PCBs), phthalates, heavy metals such as lead, pesticides, and environmentally persistent pharmaceutical pollutants, can cause irreversible harm to the health of humans, fauna, flora and ecosystems.

 There are enormous costs associated with the unsound management of chemicals and waste.
 The World Health Organization estimated the burden of disease from exposure to selected chemicals at 1.6 million lives in 2016.
 The presence of hazardous substances in the environment is the cause of global chemical pollution.
 Many types of pollution are increasing.
 There is growing concern about the long-term health effects of exposure to harmful chemicals and waste, which include various forms of cancer, reproductive disorders, learning disabilities, and other adverse health impacts.

 Especially children are disproportionately affected.
 Today, the majority of babies are born pre-polluted, with myriad harmful chemicals in their bodies, which impact their health.
 As a result, a silent pandemic of disability and disease is spreading in association with exposure to toxins and pollution during childhood.